 Other tickets under Odeon Kids such as teens, seniors and students are the same price as adult and child admission.

 Go off-peak on weekdays

-If you can, going to the cinema in off-peak times (weekdays before 5pm) will slash pounds off your ticket price.
+If you can, going to the cinema during off-peak times (weekdays before 5pm) will slash the cost of your ticket price.

-Empire Cinemas also offer cheap tickets on a Tuesday from £4.50 each as part of its Sav£rday Tuesday deal.
+Empire Cinemas offer cheap tickets on a Tuesday at most of its cinemas, as part of its 'Sav£rday Tuesday' deal.

 Discount tickets and membership schemes

-Cineworld offers an Unlimited card which gets you access to as many movies as you like from £16.90 a month.
-This is a great deal if you watch several films each month and have a local Cineworld.
+Cineworld offers an Unlimited card which gets you access to as many movies as you like from £9.99 a month.

 Most cinemas offer discounted tickets for seniors.

 A couple of chains also run senior screenings and throw in a free hot drink and biscuit for you to enjoy while you watch the film.